m1nka/blog/_pages/about.md

 The blog is based on the static-site generator Jekyll.
 [Netlify CMS](https://www.netlifycms.org/) is used to manage the blog content.
 Netlify CMS commits all changes to a Git repository hosted by Github.
 There are Github action pipelines in place, which build the page using Jekyll and use `scp` to copy the static files to the webserver.

 Also checkout [this article](https://maximilian.tech/2021/01/29/free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100/) where I go into more details on how I built this blog.

+> **Update 2025**: I decided to move the blog to a new platform.
+The combination of Github Actions and GitHub Pages is just too perfect for Jekyll.